Gabe Muoneke: ASVEL Villeurbanne

+Yunnan Running Bulls

 During his time in China, Muoneke broke many scoring records and was amongst the top scorers in China in all three of his seasons in the country.
 While playing for the Yunnan Running Bulls, Muoneke was physically attacked during a postgame confrontation between himself and Chinese national team captain and Shanghai Sharks player Liu Wei.
 After Muoneke and the Sharks' Cai Liang wrestled for the ball during the game, Cai, Liu and some Sharks players confronted Muoneke, his wife, children and mother-in-law as they were leaving the stadium.
 Muoneke had a water bottle thrown at him, before being chased and cornered by the players.
 Liu and Cai were subsequently fined and suspended.
 The Shanghai Sharks were also fined.
 Muoneke was not injured.

-He signed with ASVEL Villeurbanne for the 2008–09 season, but was released in September.
-He then signed with the Utah Jazz but was waived in October.

-On his blog in 2009, he alluded to a retirement from professional basketball and subsequently did retire at the age of 30.
+On his blog in 2009, he alluded to a retirement from professional basketball and subsequently did retire in 2010 at the age of 30.

-Muoneke then continued his career in African oil and gas in 2010 and has apparently started his own company in his parents' home country of Nigeria.
+National team career

+Muoneke was first called up to the Nigeria men's national basketball team in 2003 for the 2003 FIBA Africa Championship, where they finished second.
+He then played in the 2005 FIBA Africa Championship and the 2006 FIBA World Championship.
+He was then named captain for the team competing in the 2009 FIBA Africa Championship.

+Post-playing career

+As he was playing overseas, Muoneke lay the groundwork for his energy industry plans by building connections with financiers and influencers.
+When he retired in 2009, he focused on his career in African oil and gas.
+He first joined Afren, a U.K.-based oil exploration and production company.
+He then started MTX, a Nigerian-based energy company.